oam-dev/rudr/docs/how-to/migrating.md

 - Component: A component describes a particular workload (or microservice) that can be deployed.
 - Component Instance: A particular instance of a component.
 If one Component is deployed in two Application Configurations, it will create two Component Instances, each of which is managed by its Application Configuration
 - Workload type: Open Application Model describes the basic behavior of a Component using workload types.
 There are 6 core workload types:
-  - SingletonService: This service listens on a network interface.
+  - SingletonServer: This service listens on a network interface.
 Only one instance of the component's pod can run at a time.
-  - ReplicableService: This service listens on a network interface, but multiple replicas of the component's pod can be running concurrently.
+  - Server: This service listens on a network interface, but multiple replicas of the component's pod can be running concurrently.
   - SingletonTask: This component only runs for a short period of time (it is not a daemon).
 It does not listen on a network interface.
 And at any given time, only one of these may run per application.
-  - ReplicableTask: This component only runs for a short period of time (it is not a daemon).
+  - Task: This component only runs for a short period of time (it is not a daemon).
 It does not listen on a network interface.
 Many replicas of this task may run concurrently.
-  - SingletoneWorker: This component is long-running, but does not listen on a network interface.
+  - SingletonWorker: This component is long-running, but does not listen on a network interface.
 Only one pod can be running per application.
-  - ReplicableWorker: This component is long-running, but does not listen on a network interface.
+  - Worker: This component is long-running, but does not listen on a network interface.
 Multiple workers may run concurrently.
 - Application Configuration: This resource describes an application as a list of components.
 Configuration information (parameter values) may be passed into components via the application configuration.
 Traits and scopes are attached to components in the Application Configuration
 - Traits: A trait describes an operational behavior that should be attached to a component at runtime.
-For example, a ReplicableService may have an Autoscaler trait attached.
+For example, a Server may have an Autoscaler trait attached.
 - Scopes: A scope is an arbitrary group of Component Instances that share a behavior.
 For example, the health check scope facilitates an aggregate health check of all Component Instances in that Scope.
 If any Component Instance's health check fails, the Scope's health check fails.

 ## Separation of Concerns